pallets/flask/docs/deploying/fastcgi.rst

         "^(/.*)$" => "/yourapplication.fcgi$1"
     )

-Remember to enable the FastCGI, alias and rewrite modules.
 This configuration binds the application to ``/yourapplication``.
 If you want the application to work in the URL root you have to work around a lighttpd bug with the :class:`~werkzeug.contrib.fixers.LighttpdCGIRootFix` middleware.

 Make sure to apply it only if you are mounting the application the URL root.
 Also, see the Lighty docs for more information on `FastCGI and Python
 <https://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_ModFastCGI>`_ (note that
-explicitly passing a socket to run() is no longer necessary).
+explicitly passing a socket to run() is no longer necessary).hlh

 Configuring nginx
 -----------------